oxid-eshop-gpl/oxvm_eshop/README.rst

 **Notice:** Varnish integration is a feature of the Enterprise Edition (EE) of the OXID eShop.

-The following steps are required to successfully activate varnish:
+The following steps are required to successfully activate varnish and are described in detail below:

 * Trigger Varnish installation in the VM
 * Download and install composer package